Managing pip Package DependenciesManaging pip Package Dependencies

 pip install requests pandas polars && ./kestra server standalone --worker-thread=16

-In either of these Kestra server installations, you will need to run the Python tasks using the RUNNER process so that the Python code has access to the pip package dependencies installed in the Kestra server process.
+In either of these Kestra server installations, you will need to run the Python tasks using the Process Task Runner so that the Python code has access to the pip package dependencies installed in the Kestra server process.

 Using cache files

-In a WorkingDirectory task, you can have the virtual environment setup, install all the pip package dependencies, and cache the venv folder.
+In a WorkingDirectory task, you can have the virtual environment setup with the Process Task Runner, install all the pip package dependencies, and cache the venv folder.
 The pip package dependencies will then be cached as part of the virtual environment folder, and you need not install it on every execution of the flow.
 This is explained in detail in the caching page.

 Here is a sample flow demonstrating how the venv folder can be cached: